dengrocrm/TLDSupport/README.md

+# Forked to support PHP8, this version is not actively maintained, consider to use https://github.com/jeremykendall/php-domain-parser as maintained alternative

+---

 # TLDSupport

 Support package for [TLDDatabase](https://github.com/layershifter/TLDDatabase) and [TLDExtract](https://github.com/layershifter/TLDExtract).
 This package provides helpers for work with arrays, IP addresses, strings and more.